mysterycodesociety/sinatra-app/set_up.md

 ```

 Check that you can connect to your database using `irb`.
+You may have to use Command Prompt instead of Git Bash for 'irb' commands.

 ```
  $ irb